odubuk/Sundance-MediaPrep-SQL-Filters/Example 1/README.md

 ## Problem

 ######   The user needs to access all files in the database that are labelled "Past Kill Date" in order to purge obsolete data.
-There is no pre-existing filter to sort the database by these means, resulting in a return of all 13,543 files ([Image 1](sql_filters1-1.png)).
+There is no pre-existing filter to sort the database by this criteria, resulting in a return of all 13,543 files ([Image 1](sql_filters1-1.png)).
 Files that are "Not Past Kill Date" appear in GREEN, while files that are "Past Kill Date" appear in ORANGE.

 ## Action